apache/spark/docs/scala-programming-guide.md

 ## Accumulators

 Accumulators are variables that are only "added" to through an associative operation and can therefore be efficiently supported in parallel.
 They can be used to implement counters (as in MapReduce) or sums.
-Spark natively supports accumulators of type Int and Double, and programmers can add support for new types.
+Spark natively supports accumulators of numeric value types and standard mutable collections, and programmers can add support for new types.

 An accumulator is created from an initial value `v` by calling `SparkContext.accumulator(v)`.
 Tasks running on the cluster can then add to it using the `+=` operator.
 However, they cannot read its value.
 Only the driver program can read the accumulator's value, using its `value` method.